roman-milk/roman-milk.github.io/sandis-mistake.md

+===

- ****** Sandi's Mistake ****** byJust_Plain_Bob© "You mentioned divorce papers.
+"You mentioned divorce papers.
 Is there any way we can avoid that?
 I love you Rob and you know I do.
 I screwed up.
 I screwed up big time and I know it, but I love you Rob and I don't want to lose you."

  I didn't answer her question.
 I just stared at her for several seconds and then I asked: